farlee2121/FsSpec/doc/2022-04-20 Test-only approaches.md

 TODO
 - [ ] check if any reflection or expression-based arb generators exist

+Stretch goals
+- test mutated arguments?
+  - hmm, assigning a whole new object wouldn't work.
+Members of the argument would have to be mutable.
+If that's the case then we'd really be checking if setters have appropriate guards.
+We could probably check that statically just by making sure setters have the same constraints as any constructor.
+Public fields would be an automatic error.
+- detect all means of instantiation and test the least restrictive
+-

 ## Raw late night programming thoughts
 Would an fsspec built on some dynamic type be useful in f#?